Hazel Scott: Personal life

 Although a Catholic, Scott in 1945 married Baptist minister and US Congressman Adam Clayton Powell.
+Their relationship provoked controversy, as Powell was married when their affair began.
 The couple had one child, Adam Clayton Powell III, but divorced in 1960 after a separation.
-Their relationship provoked controversy, as Powell was married when their affair began.
-At the end of 1960, Powell married his secretary.

-On January 19, 1961, Scott married Ezio Bedin, a Swiss-Italian comedian who was 15 years her junior; they divorced a few years later, before her return to the U.S.
+On January 19, 1961, Scott married Ezio Bedin, a Swiss-Italian comedian 15 years her junior.
+They divorced a few years later, before her return to the U.S.

 Bahá'í Faith

 Scott had heard about the Bahá'í Faith from her longtime friend Dizzy Gillespie, who joined the religion in early 1968.
 Following heartfelt conversations with him, she joined the faith in late 1968.
-While she was at Vic Damone's career re-announcement in late 1968, she was introduced by Damone to the crowd recalling how he was an usher for her show.
-This might have been the November 1942 performance by Scott and others at the Paramount Theatre.
-Damone shared with the crowd that she had just recently been at a Bahá'í fireside, an informational meeting of the religion, at his home and had joined the religion – Scott was very moved and in tears.
-Scott also sang at an October 1970 award dinner in New York – singing "When the World was Young", "A Lonely Christmas", "Put a Little Love in Your Heart" for an International Education Year Award to James L. Olivero, who remembered Louis Gregory, presented by Daniel Jordan of the Bahá'ís on behalf of the US National Spiritual Assembly.
+While she was at Vic Damone's career re-announcement shortly afterwards, she was introduced by Damone to the crowd recalling how he was an usher for her show (possibly the November 1942 performance by Scott and others at the Paramount Theatre).
+Damone shared with the audience that Scott had recently been at a Bahá'í fireside (an informational meeting) at his home and had joined the faith.
+Scott was moved to tears.

+Scott also performed at an October 1970 award dinner in New York, singing "When the World was Young", "A Lonely Christmas", and "Put a Little Love in Your Heart".
+The honoree was James L. Olivero, who received an International Education Year Award from Daniel Jordan of the Bahá'ís on behalf of the US National Spiritual Assembly.
 Her singing was praised by Whitney Young, executive director of the National Urban League, who was speaking at the event.

-A musicale was held in Kingston, Jamaica, in May 1971, entitled The Sounds of a New World, co-presented by Scott with Dizzy Gillespie, Seals and Crofts, and Linda Marshall and others, as part of a ship-and-shore conference of Bahá'ís.
+In May 1971, a musicale titled The Sounds of a New World was held in Kingston, Jamaica as part of a ship-and-shore conference of Bahá'ís.
+It was co-presented by Scott with Dizzy Gillespie, Seals and Crofts, Linda Marshall and others.

 Death

-On October 2, 1981, Hazel Scott died of cancer at Mount Sinai Hospital in Manhattan.
-She was 61 years old.
-She is buried at Flushing Cemetery in Queens, New York, near other musicians including Louis Armstrong, Johnny Hodges, and Dizzy Gillespie (who died in 1993).
+On October 2, 1981, Hazel Scott died of cancer at Mount Sinai Hospital, Manhattan at age 61.
+She is buried at Flushing Cemetery in Queens, New York, near other musicians including Louis Armstrong, Johnny Hodges, and Dizzy Gillespie (d.
+1993).